 Admit it, you love to play “peek-a-boo!” and “where’s your nose?” tricks on your kids, especially when they are still babies.
 It’s just cute how they are genuinely surprised to see you gone for a second and then back again.
 The nose-pulling tricks and seeing their eyes grow big from shock are just some of the many heartwarming moments you can have with your child.

-It takes a few months for babies to realize that these tricks are not real; that what they see are hands and that their nose cannot be taken off their face.
+It takes a few months for babies to realize that these tricks are not real; that what they see are hands and that their noses cannot be taken off their faces.

 Of course, as they grow, they become more aware of these body parts.
 It is our job as parents to guide them in understanding what these body parts are, how they are used, and where they are on the body.
 Enjoy these body parts toddler activities.

 Even during pregnancy, moms go to great lengths to help develop the cognitive abilities of their babies.
 Listening to good music, reading books, and eating healthily are just some of the things that mothers do to make sure that their baby grows safe and sound.

 When it comes to teaching them about body parts, it is never too early to start.
 You just need to teach them consistently and with patience.
 You also need to teach your toddler activities that are right for them at their current age.